Performing Arts

 String Ensemble explores a variety of classic and contemporary string orchestra and chamber music repertoire.
 Students expand their interpretive and technical skills, learn alternative styles, and develop ensemble skills through coaching and rehearsals.
 String Ensemble performs at assemblies and seasonal concerts.

-This group explores a variety of styles and arrangements specifically tailored for brass, woodwind, and percussion instruments.
+This group explores a variety of styles and arrangements specifically tailored for developing a group sound.
 In addition to work on traditional band repertoire, the group learns music from the classic era of jazz and explores contemporary styles while working on adaptations of jazz, folk, and pop music.
 The ensemble focuses on improvisation and authentic engagement, refining its sound, and playing as a unit.

 Chamber Strings